This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

-Do you really need these in the era of Smartphone, USB drives, and portable hard drives?
+Do you really need these in the era of smartphones, USB drives, and portable hard drives?
 Transfer the files to them and say goodbye to CDs and DVDs.
 You can also make something out of these disks.
 Here are some of the DIY projects you can make using old CD’s.

 You should get a new toothbrush every 3-4 months for good dental hygiene.
 After getting the new brush, don’t keep the old one, just throw it away.

 5. Expired Medicines

 Never ever you should keep expired medicines in the medic kit.
 Expired medicines can do more harm than good for you.
 Throw them out to prevent the risk of consuming them by mistake.

 To dispose of them properly, put them in Ziploc bag before making its way to the trash can.
 This will prevent any leakage or spillage.

 6. Expired Makeup

 If thinking of using expired makeup, then note that it can damage your skin.
 There are good chances of side effects.
 So what is more important?
 Saving some dollars or saving your skin?

 Well, memories!
 I won’t tell you to throw them but they are clutter nevertheless.
 If you have old toys, which you think that nobody will use, you can donate them.
 Instead of just catching dust in your storeroom, they can have a good time with someone (pun intended).
 Donate them to a local orphanage or at Goodwill.

 8. Your Old or Worn-out Shoes

 Throw your old and worn-out shoes.
 If you haven’t worn your old shoes much and if they are in good condition you can donate them to places like Soles4souls.

 9. Wire Hangers

 The hangers in which your clothes are on when you receive them from dry cleaners are not good for your clothes.
 They corrupt the fabric, deteriorate the condition of your cloth in the long run.
 Opt for wooden, steel or good quality plastic hangers.